tupian-language-resources/kahd/README.md

-#  Arawa Lexical Database (ALeD)
+#  Katukinan-Arawan-Harakmbut Database (KAHD)

 ## How to cite

 If you use these data please cite
 - the original source
-  > Ferraz Gerardi, Fabrício & Aragon, Carolina & Reichert, Stanislav (2022): Arawa Lexical Database (ALeD) [Dataset].
+  > Ferraz Gerardi, Fabrício & Aragon, Carolina & Reichert, Stanislav (2022): Katukinan-Arawan-Harakmbut Database (KAHD) [Dataset].
 Pre-release
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description

-Lexical Database of the Arawa language family
+Lexical Database of the Katukinan, Arawan, and Harakmbut language families.
+The pre-release versin only contains Arawan data.

 This dataset is licensed under a MIT License license